matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 Answer: Maven is a build process automation and project management tool for Java projects.
 Maven automates the build process, including tasks such as compiling source code, running tests, packaging binaries, and creating artifacts.
 Maven follows a convention over configuration approach, defining a standard project structure.
-This makes it easier for developers to understand and contribute to projects, as they where to find source code, resources and configuration files.
+This makes it easier for developers to understand and contribute to projects, as they were to find source code, resources and configuration files.
 Maven manages project dependencies, retrieving and resolving them from remote repositories.

 322) What is the difference between soft and hard assert?